rust-lang/stdarch/CONTRIBUTING.md

 To run codegen tests, run in release mode:

 ```
-$ cargo +nightly test --release -p coresimd
+$ cargo +nightly test --release -p core_arch
 ```

+If these don't work out of the box, try running them with the environment variables `TARGET=<your-target-triple>` and `RUSTFLAGS=-C -target-feature=+<target-feature>` or `RUSTFLAGS=-C -target-cpu=native` if you're targeting a host CPU feature.
+An example for these may look like `TARGET=x86_64-unknown-linux-gnu` and `RUSTFLAGS=-C -target-features=+avx2`, if you're unsure of your target triple, simply run `rustup show` to find out which you have installed for nightly.
-Remember that this repository requires the nightly channel of Rust!
+Also remember that this repository requires the nightly channel of Rust!

 If any of the above steps don't work, [please let us know][new]!

 Next up you can [find an issue][issues] to help out on, we've selected a few with the [`help wanted`][help] and [`impl-period`][impl] tags which could